Franck115/NTM-Assembly/README.md

 ```

-# Assembly using trycycler
+# Assembly

 # Step 1
-Creating multiple reads subsets
+Creating multiple reads subsets usin trycycler subsample
 ```bash
 trycycler subsample --reads reads.fastq --out_dir read_subsets
 ```

-Assembly of the subsets using 3 diff assemblers and moving the ouput to a new folder
+Assembly of the subsets using 3 different assemblers and moving the ouput to a new folder called assemblies.

 ## Assembly using flye
 ```bash